pypa/packaging.python.org/source/distributing.rst

 to the current working directory, so together, it means to install the current directory (i.e. your project) in editable mode.
 This will also install any dependencies declared with "install_requires" and any scripts declared with "console_scripts".
-Dependencies will not be installed in editable mode.
+Dependencies will be installed in the usual, non-editable mode.

 It's fairly common to also want to install some of your dependencies in editable mode as well.
 For example, supposing your project requires "foo" and "bar", but